Future Views Magazine

 "Wait a mo' though," said Euan, "it might not be as silly as all that.
 There's more."

 Everyone looked at Euan, Tosh was sceptical to say the least.
-Euan looked at Igvarts who smiled.
+Euan looked at Igvarts.
 "Go on," said Igvarts, with a knowing smile.
 Acey was bursting to cut in and recount his version.

 "If you have a really big project," Euan continued, "sometimes it's a good idea to tag it on the tail of an even bigger project, that way, far more resources are made available and the stupendous becomes manageable."
 As he spoke, he kept his eyes on Igvarts for his approval and agreement.